15 DAYS – VISIT THE HIGHLIGHTS OF THE NORTHERN HISTORICAL ROUTE & THE TRIBES OF THE OMO VALLEY

 TOUR FEE AND DETAILS

-The Tour Fee for this tour is $9495.00 in shared accommodations.
-If you prefer a single room, the single room supplement is $700.00
+Please contact us directly for updated pricing.
+If you prefer a single room, the single room supplement is an additional $700.00

 SUGGESTED EQUIPMENT LIST:

 It is recommended that participants bring a digital SLR camera and laptop computer.
 A complete list of optional equipment will be sent at registration.